GoobyCorp/FOSE/README.md

                         The amount of stimpacks you want --rad-aways RAD_AWAYS
-                        The amount of rad away's you want --max-dwellers        Max all dweller stats --remove-rocks        Remove all rocks --remove-lunchboxes   Removes all lunchboxes --remove-handymen     Removes all Mr. Handymen
+                        The amount of rad away's you want --dogmeats DOGMEATS   The number of dogmeats you want in your inventory --max-dwellers        Max all dweller stats
+  --rooms               Unlock all rooms --remove-rocks        Remove all rocks --remove-lunchboxes   Removes all lunchboxes --remove-handymen     Removes all Mr. Handymen